A conversation with Kotaro Ikura

 [Nishimura] It seems quite far away, but

 [Ikura] It takes two hours.
-Because we had a pottery department.
+I had a pottery department.
 It was just a hobby for first-year students, but it was fun when I actually tried it.
 In my second year, I met a porcelain teacher.
 His name was Fujiwara Tsunenori, who was the last student of Tomimoto Kenkichi.
 He made white porcelain.
-I had an image of clay, so I was surprised when I saw porcelain clay.
+For me, pottery is made of earthenware, so I was surprised when I saw the porcelain clay.
 I didn't know there was something so beautiful.
 It was pure white, and the way it was made on the potter's wheel was beautiful.
 And the works were beautiful too.
-I was surprised when I saw it for the first time, and I thought I want to do that too.
+I was surprised when I saw it for the first time, and I thought I wanted to do that too.

 [Ikura] It's not that, but it was when I started working with porcelain clay that I first began to think that pottery was interesting.